What can be sampled locally?: Introduction

 \subsection{Our results}

-We give two Markov chain based distributed algorithms for sampling.
+We give two Markov chain based distributed algorithms for sampling from Gibbs distributions.
 Given any $\epsilon>0$, each algorithm returns a random output which is within total variation distance $\epsilon$ from the Gibbs distribution.
 Our expositions mainly focus on MRFs, although both algorithms can be extended straightforwardly to general weighted local CSPs.

-Classic single-site Markov chain such as the Glauber dynamics converges to the Gibbs distribution $\boldsymbol{X}=(X_v)_{v\in V}$ by randomly updating one variable $X_v$ in each step according to its marginal distribution conditioning on the current values $X_u$ at its neighbors $u\sim v$.
-A generic approach for parallelizing a single-site sequential Markov chain is to update in each step the variables from an independent set in parallel.
+In classic single-site Markov chains for Gibbs sampling, such as the Glauber dynamics, at each step a variable is picked at random and is updated according to its neighbors' current states.
+A generic approach for parallelizing a single-site sequential Markov chain is to update a set of non-adjacent vertices in parallel at each step.
 This natural idea has been considered in~\cite{gonzalez2011parallel}, also in a much broader context such as parallel job scheduling~\cite{daniel2004graph} or distributed Lov\'{a}sz local lemma~\cite{moser2010constructive, chung2014distributed}.
 For sampling from locally defined joint distributions, it is especially suitable because of the \concept{conditional independence} property of MRFs.

-Our first algorithm, named \LubyGlauber, naturally uses the ``Luby step'' in Luby's algorithm for maximal independent set (MIS)~\cite{alon1986fast,luby1986simple} to sample random independent sets for parallelizing the Glauber dynamics.
-It is well known that the Glauber dynamics achieves the optimal mixing rate $\tau(\epsilon)=O\left(n\log\left(\frac{n}{\epsilon}\right)\right)$ under the \concept{Dobrushin's condition} for the decay of correlation~\cite{dobrushin1970prescribing,hayes2006simple}.
-By a standard coupling argument, we show that the \LubyGlauber{} algorithm achieves a mixing rate $\tau(\epsilon)=O\left(\Delta\log\left(\frac{n}{\epsilon}\right)\right)$ under the same condition, where $\Delta$ is the maximum degree of the network.
-In particular, for uniformly sampling proper $q$-colorings, this implies:
+Our first algorithm, named \LubyGlauber, naturally parallelizes the Glauber dynamics by parallel updating vertices from independent sets generated by the ``Luby step'' in Luby's algorithm~\cite{alon1986fast,luby1986simple}.
+It is well known that Glauber dynamics achieves the mixing rate $\tau(\epsilon)=O\left(n\log\left(\frac{n}{\epsilon}\right)\right)$ under the \concept{Dobrushin's condition} for the decay of correlation~\cite{dobrushin1970prescribing,hayes2006simple}.
+By a standard coupling argument, the \LubyGlauber{} algorithm achieves a mixing rate $\tau(\epsilon)=O\left(\Delta\log\left(\frac{n}{\epsilon}\right)\right)$ under the same condition, where $\Delta$ is the maximum degree of the network.
+In particular, for uniform proper $q$-colorings, this implies: